SBBCollege Heating, Ventilation, and Air Conditioning - HVAC Training Program

 - Commercial and Hydronic Systems

 The program can be completed in four 10-week terms.
-Graduates of the program are assisted in their preparation to sit for the EPA, Section 608 Technician Certification exam.
+Graduates are prepared to sit for the Universal EPA Section 608 and Universal R-410a Certification exam.

 Employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
 There are many careers available to people with HVAC knowledge.